-Whether you have an addition to your home that seems to be a little toastier than the rest of the house or you’re simply looking for an efficient way to increase your home’s comfort, a mini-split system may be the way to go.
+Whether you have an addition to your home that seems to be a little toastier than the rest of the house or you’re simply looking for an efficient way to increase your home’s comfort, a mini-split system could be the way to go.

 What’s a mini-split system?

 A mini-split system is a ductless form of heating and cooling that focuses on specific rooms and spaces, not an entire home or building.
-Mini-split systems are more flexible and energy efficient than common central air systems and are easier to install as there is no ductwork involved.
-They pump air straight to wall or ceiling mounted air handling units that have individual wireless electronic temperature control systems.
+Mini-split systems are more adaptable and energy efficient than common central air systems and are easier to install as there is no ductwork involved.
+They pump air directly to wall or ceiling mounted air handling units that have their own wireless electronic temperature control systems.

-Mini-split systems aren’t just one size, nor are they all made equally, or for the same size room.
-Comparable to common air conditioners and furnaces, a mini-split system should be chosen to fit the room that it will be heating and cooling.
-Doing so could mean more efficient production for you, which could also lead to savings on your monthly energy costs as well.
-They’re normally used for:
+Mini-split systems aren’t just one size, nor are they all created equally, or for the same size room.
+Comparable to common air conditioners and furnaces, a mini-split system should be sized to fit the space that it will be heating and cooling.
+Doing so could mean more efficient production for you, which may also lead to savings on your monthly energy costs as well.
+They’re typically used for: